Future studies as a tool in strategic risk management

 Professionals involved in working with risk management or strategy, would benefit from exploring the strategic aspects of risk and the risky nuances of strategic planning.

-Lasse Jonasson and Daria Krivonos are Senior Consultants and Futurists at Copenhagen Institute for Futures Studies (CIFS).
+Lasse Jonasson is Director and Head of Advisory and Daria Krivonos is CEO at Copenhagen Institute for Futures Studies (CIFS).
 Lasse and Daria both have a background in strategic, operational, financial and project-oriented risk management as well as long-term strategy and planning processes, in an array of sectors and industries.
 Prior to joining CIFS, Lasse headed the risk functions of NETS, ATP and a subsidiary of Credit Agricole.
 Daria has been the head of the Enterprise Risk Management team for the A.P.
 Møller-Mærsk Group.

 The course will take one full day and be conducted as a workshop, consisting of presentations and group work facilitated by Lasse and Daria.